 The award-winning Blue Mountains YHA sleeps up to 200 people, with the added comfort of a log fire during the winter.
 The restored, red-brick National Trust building is 1.8km (1.1mi) from the Three Sisters viewing platform and perfect for any traveller or family on a budget.

 Bordering the Blue Mountains National Park, the Falls Mountain Retreat is a 13-minute walk from Wentworth Falls, offering self-contained modern suites and cottages each with a fireplace, full kitchen and spa.
-This luxury hideaway is located on four acres of peaceful gardens for you to truly escape your busy life.
+This luxury hideaway is located on four acres of beautiful gardens – ideal if you’re in search of real peace and quiet.